 |Official Title:||The Surpass Intracranial Aneurysm Embolization System Pivotal Trial to Treat Large or Giant Wide Neck Aneurysms (SCENT Trial)|

-|Estimated Study Completion Date :||December 2018|
+|Estimated Study Completion Date :||March 31, 2022|

 Experimental: Surpass Flow Diverter

-The objective of this study is to determine safety and effectiveness of the Surpass Flow Diverter (Surpass System) in the endovascular treatment of large or giant wide-necked intracranial aneurysms in internal carotid artery up to the terminus.
+The objective of this study is to determine the safety and effectiveness of the Surpass Flow Diverter (Surpass System) in the endovascular treatment of large or giant wide-necked intracranial aneurysms in the internal carotid artery up to the terminus.

 Device: Surpass Flow Diverter

-|Principal Investigator:||Ricardo A Hanel, MD||Lyerly Baptist Medical Center, Jacksonville, Florida|
+|Principal Investigator:||Ricardo A Hanel, MD, PhD||Lyerly Baptist Medical Center, Jacksonville, Florida|